 As time goes on, relationships can change.
 Fading or drifting away from passion can be swallowed up in the details of life.
 Neglecting each other in the little things can lead to disinterest and boredom.
 What brought wonder is now all too familiar.
 This can spread like cancer in a relationship.
 Distractions of a busy life can make time fly and before you know you may have lost months or even years.

 Satan wants to circumvent and change the divine design of the man and women’s roles in the relationship.
 He loves to usurp one another roles by causing the man to stop leading and initiating and having the women stop responding to her man in a healthy way.
-Selfishness is the enemy to intimacy; if it is all about ourselves we will ultimately be alone in the marriage or we won’t have a marriage.
+Selfishness is the enemy of intimacy; if it is all about ourselves we will ultimately be alone in the marriage or we won’t have a marriage.

 Some examples of an unhealthy relationship look like this: